 8. Watch for deals online.

-From your favorite blogger of course! 🙂 Actually during the holidays I try to keep my eye on a lots of blogs to be honest to find the best deals.
+From your favorite blogger of course! 🙂 I have a Facebook group called SATS Money Saving Deals that you can join (for free!) where I post the hottest deals all year long.
+Actually during the holidays I try to keep my eye on a lots of blogs to be honest to find the best deals.
 This one tip has kept our Christmases going for the past couple of years for gifts for my family as well as gifting to others.
 Some years you’ll find deals for completely FREE toys or items, sometimes it’s just a shipping charge of a couple bucks, etc. Sometimes it’s someone else’s awesome idea of a handmade gift.
 We have purchase so many gifts online for under $5 when the deals are good and it has made a huge difference for us when we are trying to stretch our budget.
 And NICE gifts too!

 9. Find a buddy and team up.

 This may sound a little odd but on our hardest Christmases it always made us happier to be or talk with someone else who was in the same boat as us.
 We enjoyed and could relate talking to other couples or families who also couldn’t afford Christmas.
 Have an “un-holiday” party where you don’t spend anything but just get together and have fun.
 Or just send them a Facebook message or call to see how they are doing.
 Talk about other things than gifts!
-This is not a pity party, it’s just a good time to have support from someone else going through the same situation – because I can promise you that there are plenty of people who have a hard time making it through Christmas too!
-They may just be a little harder to find.
+This is not a pity party – it’s just a good time to have support from someone else going through the same situation.
+I can promise you that there are plenty of people who have a hard time making it through Christmas too!
+They may just be a little harder to find because they are hunkering in.

 10. Start a new tradition.